Electric Daisy Carnival: 2010–2019

 In 2018, EDC Orlando was held at Tinker Field from November 9–10.
 EDC Las Vegas was held at the Las Vegas Motor Speedway from May 18–20; the festival was moved from its traditional June scheduling so that it will be held in relatively cooler conditions.
 The festival also introduced on-site camping (including rentable campers and RV parking) and earlier opening times in order to reduce traffic congestion.
 An estimated 411,400 people attended the festival over the three days.
 EDC Mexico in Mexico City was planned for February 24–25 at Autodromo Hermanos Rodriguez.
-EDC Japan was held in Tokyo, May 12 & 13 at Chiba Seaside Park Zozo Marine Stadium.
+EDC Japan was held in Chiba, Japan May 12 & 13 at Zozo Marine Stadium and Makuhari Beach Park.
 Heavy Rains caused equipment issues.
 EDC China in Shanghai, April 29 & 30, debut at Shanghai International Music Park.